ISU-MAVRIC/MAVRIC-Systems/Team Leads README.md

  1. Enter the repo (MAVRIC-<TeamName>)
  2. Click Issues
  3. Click New
- 4. Enter your data
+ 4. Enter title and description
-  - Assign team members
+ 5. Assign team members
-  - Assign milestones
+ 6. Assign milestones

 Don't forget to use labels.
 Labels help organize what an issue is about (is it a bug, an enhancement, etc.)
 To create labels: